Dictionary of messianic terminology and definitions

 Used by permission.
 Available through Messianic Jewish Resources:

-Messianic terminology is used to express the biblical faith in the Messiah [
+Messianic terminology is used to express biblically-based faith in the Messiah because such

-stages.
-Messianic believers like talking about their faith in the Messiah in a manner consistent
+believers like talking about their faith in the Messiah in a manner consistent with Jewish heritage

-with Jewish heritage and culture.
+and culture.
 Belief in the Messiah is consistent with being Jewish.
-He is the
+He is the fulfillment of God's

-Using Messianic terminology imparts faith in Messiah to children, friends and family in a
+Using Messianic terminology stimulates faith in Messiah to children, friends and family in a

 manner consistent with Jewish heritage.
 Messianic terms communicate biblical truth without the